FangJia0901/Bond-Angle-for-SCCs/README.md

 Data preprocessing
 ===
-All features which potentially influence SCCs are extracted and engineered with the guidance of prior physicochemical knowledge!The data can first be preprocessed through preprocess.py
+All features which potentially influence SCCs are extracted and engineered with the guidance of prior physicochemical knowledge!The data can first be preprocessed through preprocess.py（runs for hours）and create_crossfolds.py

 Getting started
 ====